nationalarchives/tna-sso-azure-template/README.md

 Make changes in the assets directory as this will be then need to be compiled into the output folder.

 - Templates 🐶 - Contains all the template files
-  - includes - assests eg. header, footer etc.
+  - includes - This folder includes the main assets like header, footer etc.
   - mocks - these include partials for testing purposes only, to display each state of the application.
 - sass - includes all the styles
 - img - associated images